 Fax +64 9 303 5969

 Vanessa Jordan is a methodologist specialising in systematic reviews.
 She has a doctorate in epidemiology and physiology from the University of Otago.
-Vanessa organises and undertakes the majority of training activities held by the branch along with other promotional activities.
-She is also an author with the Menstrual Disorders and Subfertility Group, a member of the training working group, the statistical methods group and the consumer network.
+Vanessa organises and undertakes the majority of training activities held by Cochrane NZ along with other promotional activities.
+She is also an author with the Cochrane Gynaecology and Fertility Group, a member of the training working group, the statistical methods group, the consumer network and the author representative on the Cochrane Council.

 Professor Cindy Farquhar